firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 <br /><br />

+### Naming your plate reader data files

+Biolog Phenotype Microarray (PM) plates are widely used in the scientific community.
+These are plates that have been arrayed with unique substrates in each well.
+If you name your data file a specific way, ```AMiGA``` will recognize it as a Biolog PM plate and automatically identify the content in each well on your plate and include these details in its summary of your growth curves.
+To do so, please use this nomenclature: \{isolate name\}_PM\{integer\}-\{integer\} where the isolate name can be composed of any alphanumeric characters, the first integer indicates the PM number (must be between and including 1 and 7), and the second integer indicates the replicate number.
+For example, `CD630_PM3-2.txt` correspond to the isolate `CD630` grown on `PM3` (which is a plate of unique nitrogen sources) and it is the second replicate.

 ### Frequently Asked Questions (FAQ)

-__Which file formats can be read by AMiGA?__
+__Which file formats AMiGA read?__

-AMiGA can read only tab-delimited text files.
+AMiGA can only read tab-delimited text files which is the typical format for output by plate readers.
 These can be encoded in ASCII or BOM (e.g. UTF-8).
-This is the typical output format by most plate readers.

-__Can AMiGA read a Microsoft Excel file?__
+__Can AMiGA read a Microsoft Excel files?__

-No. Please convert the file to tab-delimited text file format.
+No, please convert the file to tab-delimited text file format.

 __Must the input be a 96-well plate?
 Can it be a 384-well plate?
 How about just a couple of wells/rows or even a single well/row?__

-No, the input does not have to conform to 96-well format.
-It can describe any number of wells/rows.
+No, the input does not have to conform to a 96-well format.
+It can describe results for any number of wells/rows.

 __Must the index column be well IDs?
 Can it be something else?__

-The index column (or row names) must be well locations (e.g. D13) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to specific column in the plate
+The index column (or row names) must be well locations (e.g. D13) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to a specific column in the plate